jmgloria07/toktive-web/README.md

 Or simply run the Main class `io.github.jmgloria07.toktive.web.ToktiveWebApplication` as a Java Application once the setup is done.

+With this you can then run your server instance (usually localhost:8080) on your web browser and, post your thoughts to your social media accounts.

 ### REST methods
 GET /toktive returns all social networks supported in a list of `SocialNetworkResponse` format.